 Of the varieties in the Erudus Data Pool, there are some that contain no allergens at all, and some that ‘May Contain’ several.

-Most varieties of cranberry sauce are deemed suitable for Coeliacs, but there are several that do have a gluten content of
+Most varieties of cranberry sauce are deemed suitable for Coeliacs, but there are several that do contain gluten so it's best to check the label.

 There are some Cranberry sauce products which are Gluten Free, some which are suitable for Coeliacs, and even some that do not contain any of the 14 Major Food Allergens in any form.
 There are a number of manufacturers and suppliers which provide these to accommodate allergies.